EliasC/oolong/README.md

 OOlong
 ======

-This repository contains the Ott and Coq sources for OOlong, a concurrent object calculus for modelling object-oriented languages.
+This repository contains the Ott, Coq and OCaml sources for OOlong, a concurrent object calculus for modelling object-oriented languages.
 The calculus was first presented in the article "OOlong: An Extensible Concurrent Object Calculus" (link forthcoming).

-This repository will be further updated as soon as I have finished writing my thesis =)
+An extended version of the paper also explaining the OCaml interpreter is under submission.

 The structure of this directory is as follows: